Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Introduction

-\textbf{The main contributions of this work are as follows:} \begin{itemize} \item A Multi-Task Learning pipeline using multiple datasets to construct a more encompassing representation of hate speech; \item An extensive analysis of the generalization of hate speech detection to new, unseen datasets and domains; \item A novel Twitter datasets of 15 American public political figures that deals with covert hate and problematic speech. \end{itemize}
+\textbf{The main contributions of this work are as follows:} \begin{itemize} \item A Multi-Task Learning pipeline using multiple datasets to construct a more encompassing representation of hate speech; \item An extensive analysis of the generalization of hate speech detection to new, unseen datasets and domains; \item A novel Twitter dataset containing posts from 15 American public political figures, annotated for covert hate and problematic speech. \end{itemize}